8 releases (5 breaking)

 E: Enter edit mode.

-A: Apply the changes to the daemon.
+A: Apply saved changes to the daemon.

 Additional keybindings when in edit mode:

-Following characters can be inserted: digits, space, '.', ',', '[', ']'
+Following characters can be inserted:

 D: Discard working changes.

-Right: move cursor to the right.
+Right, o, l: Move cursor to the right.

-Left: move cursor to the left.
+Left, n, h: Move cursor to the left.

-Backspace: delete one character.
+Backspace: Delete one character.

 Configuration